Winter Family Adventure

 If the weather outside is frightful, head indoors for something more delightful for some family fun at Tyme to Bowl Lanes.
 This 24-lane bowling alley located next to Gold Country Casino has a video arcade, pool table, and a fully stocked Pro Shop.
 With prices set for the whole family to enjoy a couple of games, everyone will enjoy an evening here!

-With a focus on local vendors for their meats, produce, and breads, as well as a love of fresh and wholesome ingredients, Foodie Cafe creates over-the-top breakfasts, sandwiches, burgers, and milkshaes like nothing you have ever eaten!
-Enjoy breakfast and lunch on Saturdays from 7:30am-2pm or lunch and dinner Tuesday through Friday from 11am-8pm.
+With a focus on local vendors for their meats, produce, and breads, as well as a love of fresh and wholesome ingredients, Foodie Café creates over-the-top breakfasts, sandwiches, burgers, and milkshaes like nothing you have ever eaten!

 Discover at the Gateway Science Museum